-And so, I don’t know, that is probably not the answer you are looking for, but the other thing is that some of the postponing of marriage is they are not seeing a lot of marriages they want to become like.
-And so often you see these singles who are radically on fire for the Lord and serving him and then they get married.
-And once people get married either they spend all of their days enjoying each other and neglecting the mission, or they start fighting with each other and they are in counseling all the time and ignoring the mission.
+Often you see these singles who are radically on fire for the Lord and serving him, and then they get married.
+Once people get married either they spend all of their days enjoying each other and neglecting the mission, or they start fighting with each other, and they are in counseling all the time and ignoring the mission.

-Talk more about marriage on mission … but how old were you when you were married?
+Talk more about marriage on mission and how old were you when you were married?

 How would you explain this conviction from Scripture?